What is a laryngectomy?

-Laryngectomy affects your speech, swallowing, and breathing.
-You will need to learn new ways to perform all three tasks after a laryngectomy.
+If you have a laryngectomy, it will affect your speaking, swallowing, and breathing.
+You’ll need to learn new ways to perform all three tasks after surgery.

-Surgical removal of the voice box is a radical, yet necessary treatment method for people who:
+Removing the larynx is a serious yet necessary treatment for people who:

 - have cancer of the larynx

 - have sustained severe injury to the neck, such as a gunshot wound

 - develop radiation necrosis (damage to the larynx stemming from radiation treatment)

 Depending on your condition, your doctor will perform a partial or complete laryngectomy.

 There are two different pathways within your throat, one to your stomach and one to your lungs.
 The esophagus is the pathway to your stomach, and the larynx and trachea (windpipe) lead to your lungs.